witnet/WIPs/data-request-reward-collateral-ratio.md

 }
 ```

-Each and every block a node receives is validated which implies that all transactions in it are checked against a set of rules.
+Each and every received by a node is validated, which implies that all transactions in it are checked against a set of rules.
 If a node receives a block containing a data request that does not adhere to the required reward to collateral ratio, they should mark the block as invalid and refuse it as a candidate.

 ```Rust
 pub fn validate_data_request_output(